silicon-heaven/clang-tidy-cache-action/README.md

 # clang-tidy-cache for GitHub Actions
 This action downloads and sets up [clang-tidy-cache](https://github.com/matus-chochlik/ctcache) for use on GitHub Actions.
-This action has been inspired by [hendrikmuhs/ccache-action](https://github.com/hendrikmuhs/ccache-action).
+This action was inspired by [hendrikmuhs/ccache-action](https://github.com/hendrikmuhs/ccache-action).

 ## Usage
 ```yaml